glossd/pokergloss/README.md

 In **2024** I felt positive enough to fix it.
 My goal was to run it as cheap as possible (under 10$ a month).
 That means **no** Kubernetes, Docker, gRPC, Message Queues and the whole Microservice Architecture.
 I decided to merge all microservices into a monolith and deploy it as a single Go binary to a VPS instance.
+### Rebranding
+The original project's name was PokerBlow.
+I knew it was a bit cheeky, but then too many people pointed out that it sounds sexual.
+After the migration from the cloud, I renamed it to PokerGloss as pokergloss.com was available and it sounds good to me!
 ### From Microservices to Monolith changes
 1. Thanks to `api/{service_name}/**` pattern it was easy to combine all the routes in one HTTP server.
 2. gRPC was replaced with simple function calls.
 I'm glad I decided to create gRPC only for internal calls, instead of having the easy gRPC-HTTP transcoding way.
 3. Pub/Sub was replaced with simple Go channels, ([I used this to mock it](https://github.com/glossd/memmq/blob/master/memmq.go)).
 I'm glad GCP didn't offer Kafka as a Service because it would be harder to get rid of.
 However, table timeouts needed to be persistent and I kept Pub/Sub just for them.
 4. Each service would still have its own database, because it creates no additional costs.
-5. I deleted all the k8s yaml files, because now the result product of the whole back-end is just a binary running on a small VPS.
+5. I deleted all the k8s yaml files, because now the result product of the whole back-end is just a binary running behind nginx on a small VPS.
 6. The microservices used to run on Golang 1.15.
 Some of the old packages were no longer available e.g. `google.golang.org/grpc`
 So I had to reinstall packages, updating Go to 1.23.
 7. I had a nice CI/CD pipeline test->build->deploy->build_client-publish-client for each service.